disaster-drone/automation/README.md

       ```

 * Unreal Package Script
     * The package script runs a [batch file](ue5packagescript.bat) with necessary configuration settings in the Unreal Project and outputs an executable VR environment.
-Additional
+    * This